nirajp82/IdentityAccessManagement_IAM/Quiz/03-Advanced-Authorization-Policy-Engine.md

 When presenting this architecture to stakeholders or security teams, here is how you defend the shift to a decoupled Policy Engine.

-**Q: How does our API know if Alice can start a GPU in Workspace B without checking the database itself?**
+**Q: How does our API know if Alice can generate a thumbnail in Folder B without checking the database itself?**

 > **A:** We use a decoupled AuthZ microservice.
-Our API Gateway acts as the PEP, sending a standardized permission check (`subject: Alice, action: start_gpu, resource: workspace_b`) to our local Policy Engine (OPA).
-OPA queries our access graph database (SpiceDB) to verify her relationship to the workspace, checks our billing service for active status, and returns a strict Allow/Deny decision in <10ms.
+Our API Gateway acts as the PEP, sending a standardized permission check (`subject: Alice, action: generate_thumbnail, resource: folder_b`) to our local Policy Engine (OPA).
+OPA queries our access graph database (SpiceDB) to verify her relationship to the folder, checks our billing service for active status, and returns a strict Allow/Deny decision in <10ms.

 **Q: What is the limitation of basic RBAC here?**

 > **A:** RBAC lacks multi-tenant context.
-It says "Admins can start GPUs."
-It doesn't know *which* workspace the GPU belongs to, or if the customer's billing account is suspended.
+It says "Admins can generate thumbnails."
+It doesn't know *which* folder the image belongs to, or if the customer's billing account is suspended.
 We need decoupled PBAC to evaluate resource relationships (ReBAC) and dynamic attributes (ABAC) in real-time, keeping our .NET API completely free of security spaghetti-code.

 **Q: Why not just broadcast a Hard Revocation every time a minor permission changes to ensure security?**